 Nurturing eCommerce email marketing campaigns typically include between 3-7 emails, educating your customers on your company, products, and industry before calling them to action to make a purchase.
 The more personal that you get within the campaign, the deeper of a connection you will create with those prospects.

 Customers can abandon their cart for any number of reasons.
 Maybe the shipping costs brought the total to an amount higher than they expected.
-Maybe the shipping times were too long.
-Maybe you didn’t offer their preferred payment options.
-Why they abandoned is important, but so are the actions that you take after a customer leaves a full shopping cart sitting in your system.
+Perhaps the shipping times were too long.
+Or, maybe you didn’t offer their preferred payment options.
+Their abandonment is important.
+So are the actions that you take after a customer leaves a full shopping cart sitting in your system.

 According to a study from Baymard Institute, most large eCommerce companies see cart abandonment rates well above 50%, with some reaching higher than 80%.
 Business Insider estimates that retailers will lose more than $4 trillion due to cart abandonment.

-Delivering an automated email campaign that reminds customers that they left a full shopping cart or inquires about the issues they experienced can be a great way to bring down cart abandonment rates and help your company to build stronger relationships with apprehensive customers and first-time shoppers.
+Delivering an automated email campaign that reminds customers that they left a full shopping cart.
+It can also assist them with inquiries about the issues they experienced.
+Enabling it can be a great way to bring down cart abandonment rates.
+It can help your company to build stronger relationships with apprehensive customers and first-time shoppers.
 Abandoned cart campaigns are delivered at critical junctures where the customer

 For most eCommerce companies, repeat customers make up a disproportionate amount of revenue compared to their customer base.
-According to a report from Stitch Labs, repeat customers generate almost 25% of revenue while making up just 11% of the total customer base for your average eCommerce company.
+According to a report from Stitch Labs, repeat customers generate almost 25% of revenue.
+At the same time, making up just 11% of the total customer base for your average eCommerce company.

 For that reason, repeat customers can and should be treated differently than first-time buyers.
-They already have trust in your company and are more likely to come back and spend their money with you in the future.
+They already have trust in your company.
+Those customers are more likely to come back and spend their money with you in the future.